openmeteo/hspatial/docs/api.rst

    In both cases, the ``TIMESTAMP`` GDAL metadata item of each raster must contain the time in ISO 8601 format.

-   *point* is an OGR point object.
+   *point* is either an OGR point object or a GeoDjango point object.
 It need not be in the same reference system as *files*; however, the files must contain spatial reference (projection) information, and so must *point*, so that it is converted if necessary.

    The function reads all rasters, extracts the value at the specified point, assembles a HTimeseries_ object, and returns it.